PsiQ/bartiq/docs/concepts/compilation.md

 #### Step 2.6: Output port compilation

-Finally, the output ports are compiled, and the new object representing compiled routine is created.
+The output ports are compiled, and the new object representing compiled routine is created.

+#### Step 2.7 Adding derived resources

+Finally, derived resources (provided through `derived_resources` field) are being calculated and added to the routine.
+These resources are not provided in the initial routine (or at least not for all of the subroutines) and need to be calculated based on the existing information.

 ### Step 3: Postprocessing

-After compilation is done, there might be certain operations that the user might want to perform on a compiled routine, e.g.: calculating some derived resources.
+After compilation is done, there might be certain operations that the user might want to perform on a compiled routine, e.g.: aggregating resources.
 Currently, there are no postprocessing steps present by default.